Athou/commafeed/CUSTOMCSS.md

 ```

 ## CommaFeed Useful Elements
 The table below shows some elements of the CommaFeed main page that are useful for applying custom CSS.
-Note that these are elements, not class names, so you must use these with the leading period used to reference a class name.
+Note that these are elements, not class names, so you must use these without the leading period used to reference a class name.
 For example:

 ```
 article {background-color: lightblue;}